 Towards a better future, together

-Thanks to alumni donations, 218 new students from disadvantaged backgrounds have received a scholarship as they started their University experience this September.
+Thanks to alumni donations, 91 new students from disadvantaged backgrounds received a scholarship and started their University experience in September.
 And once here, amazing alumni volunteers like Natalie inspire and support our students to fulfil their potential.

 You can make a big difference